pablo1793/mp2-think-twice-memory-game/README.md

 ##### The ideal user for this game is:

+* English speaking.
+Although it's not fundamental to play the game.
+* Technologically literate at a beginner level.
+* Someone who enjoys memory games.

 ##### Visitors to this website are searching for:

+* A card-matching memory browser game of medium to low difficulty.
+* A game that contains the option to improve on previous scores.

 ##### This project is the best way to help them achieve these things because:

+* It can be played casually, but only grants the player 100 seconds to match all 10 pairs of cards.
+So it necessitates basic strategy and quick-thinking to beat.
+* It can be played at a higher level of competitiveness.
+Since it has a limited timeframe and a counter that keeps a tab of how many times the player has flipped a card, the user can restart the game after each attempt with the aim of completing the game faster and with fewer flips than they scored previously.

 ##### Client stories:

+1. As a new player, I want to be able to play the game without having to read an extensive list of instructions.
+2. As a new player, I want to play a simple memory game to distract me during my 15-minute break.
+3. As a new player, I want the game to look appealing and function intuitively.
+4. As a new player, I want the game to be interactive and engaging.
+5. As a returning player, I want to play the game with my child and have her understand the game in a short period of time.
+6. As a returning player, I want to play for an extended period and achieve my best possible score.
+7. As a returning player, I want to see some changes made to the game.

 ## Technologies Used